Meteor-Community-Packages/raix-push/docs/ADVANCED.md

 ### Send API

 You can send push notifications from the client or the server using Push.send().
-If sending from the client you are required to use [allow/deny](Advanced.md#client-security)) rules.
+If sending from the client you are required to use [allow/deny](ADVANCED.md#client-security)) rules.

 There are 4 required parameters that must be passed to `Push.send`.
 They are:
 * `from` : reserved for future use. intended to be internally used by gcm to generate a collapse key. this can be any random string at the moment
 * `title` : the bold title text that is displayed in the notification
-* `title` : the normal sub-text that is displayed in the notification
+* `text` : the normal sub-text that is displayed in the notification
+* a selection query from below

-The 4th parameter is a filter for selecting who the message should be sent to.
-This filter can be one of three things:
+The 4th parameter is a selection query for determining who the message should be sent to.
+This query can be one of the three following items:
 * 'query' : {}
 * 'token' : {}
-* 'tokens' : {}
+* 'tokens' : [{},{}]

-`query` can be left empty in which case the notification will be sent to all devices that have registered a token. `query` can also be one or more ids obtained from clients via `Push.id()` or one or more userIds associated with the accounts package.
+`query` can be left empty in which case the notification will be sent to all devices that have registered a token. `query` can also be one or more ids obtained from clients via `Push.id()` or one or more userIds associated with the accounts-base package and Meteor.userId().

 `token` is an apn or gcm token registered by the device in the form:
 ```js